Radio Solidarity

 A flyer informing about date and hour of Radio Solidarity broadcast.

-Radio Solidarity (Radio Solidarność) or Radio S was an underground radio station of the Solidarity resistance movement, broadcasting on 70.1MHz FM in Poland in defiance of the censorship from the times of the martial law in Poland to it the fall of the communist regime in the People's Republic of Poland.
-It was established by Zbigniew Romaszewski.
+Radio Solidarity (Radio Solidarność) or Radio S was an underground radio station of the Solidarity resistance movement, broadcasting on 70.1MHz FM in Poland in defiance of the censorship from the 1982 martial law in Poland to it the fall of the communist regime in the People's Republic of Poland.
+It was established by Zbigniew Romaszewski and his wife, Zofia Romaszewska.

+Broadcasts were often short, as they were transmitted from temporary locations around Warsaw to avoid detection from the security services.